evanglass/betterhalo/README.md

 BetterHalo is a browser extension designed to enhance the Halo LMS experience.
 It is intended to be an analogue to [BetterCanvas](https://github.com/UseBetterCanvas/bettercanvas) designed for the Grand Canyon University's Halo LMS system.

 ## Features
-- **Upcoming Assessments:** See what's due in the next for all your classes at a glance, right at the homepage.
+- **Upcoming Assessments:** See what's due next for all your classes at a glance, right at the homepage.
 - **Up to Date:** Automatically refreshes when you load your homepage to make sure you have the latest info.
 - **Privacy Focused:** All data is processed locally in your browser.
 No data is ever sent to external servers.